-Families may achieve significant savings by using independent caregivers instead of caregivers retained through professional organizations.
+Families may achieve significant savings by using independent caregivers instead of caregivers retained through home care agencies.
 Independent caregivers are typically 20% - 30% less expensive than agency provided resources.
-However, there are drawbacks to using independent caregivers and therefore this approach may not be appropriate for all families.
-For example, agencies perform background checks on their employees and provide substitutes when the home care aide is unable to work on short notice.
+However, there are pros & cons to using independent caregivers and therefore this approach may not be appropriate for all families.
+Agencies perform background checks on their employees, are bonded and provide substitutes when the home care aide is unable to work on short notice.

-It is important to determine the needs of individual requiring home care.
-Do they absolutely require a home health care aide or would their needs be met by using a home care aide?
-If they do require home health aides, do they need them daily or perhaps only some days / week and can accept a home care aide for the remaining days.
-Depending on the state, home care aides are typically 5% - 10% less expensive than home health aides.
+It is important to determine the needs of the individual requiring home care.
+Do they absolutely require a home health care aide or would their needs be met by using a home care aide (learn the difference)?
+If they do require home health aides, do they need them daily or perhaps only some days each week and can use a home care aide for the remaining days.
+Depending on the state, home care aides are typically 10% - 15% less expensive than home health aides.

 There are tax credits and deductions available to the elderly and their families depending on how they file their taxes.
 Filing as an individual, a married couple or a married couple filing separately can impact a family’s tax payments.
 There are tax prep programs available online that will make these filing decisions easier.
 In addition, if an elderly person can be claimed as a dependent on someone’s return, they can receive further credits.
 You can learn about these options on the following pages.

 Many states and non-profit organizations offer loans, grants and construction assistance to low income, elderly individuals to make home modifications which will make their homes safer and more accessible.
 Modifications to stairs, bedrooms and bathrooms can diminish, delay or eliminate all together the need for home care aides.
 The University of Southern California’s Gerontology Center maintains a database of home modification resources by state.
 You can visit their website here or search for home modification assistance programs locally.